School of Accounting

-The School of Accounting is among the largest accounting programs in the United States with approximately 900 traditional and non-traditional students in our undergraduate and graduate degree programs.
-Our faculty comprises award winning scholars who have been recognized for their contributions to education and research.
+The School of Accounting is among the largest accounting programs in the United States, with approximately 1,200 traditional and non-traditional students in our undergraduate and graduate degree programs.
+Our faculty comprises award-winning scholars who have been recognized for their contributions to education and research.
 We offer undergraduate and graduate degrees in day, evening, online, weekday and weekend programs.
 Our programs are delivered in Boca Raton, Davie, and Ft.
 Lauderdale.

 At the graduate level, we offer traditional and executive masters programs and a doctoral program.
 Our traditional program includes a Master of Accounting with an option to concentrate in Accounting Information Systems or Taxation and a Master of Taxation.
 Our executive programs offer a Master of Accounting with an option to concentrate in any one of four areas: Business Valuation, Forensic Accounting, Digital Accounting Forensics and Data Analytics, and Professional Accounting.
 We also offer a Master of Taxation through the executive programs.
 We also offer a variety of certificate programs designed to provide students with specialized knowledge and skills.